 Eric Anderson has been involved with Cowboy Mounted Shooting since 2004.
 Since then he has excelled to the class of Men's Level 6 (highest class currently attainable) and after turning 50, he became a Senior Men's Level 6.
 As a Sr. Men’s 6, Eric and his horse, Doc’s Blue Bomber, aka: Dozer hold the title of “2016 Sr. Men’s 6 National Champion”.
 Eric has been nationally ranked in the “Top 10 Cowboy” for 2015, 2016, and 2017.
 Eric has numerous titles in Cowboy Mounted Shooting over the years, he and his wife, Sharyl, won the”2017 Saddle Life Florida State Championships” and "2017 North Carolina State Championships" together.
 Eric has been on the Lake County Sheriff's Mounted Unit for the past 20 years and has experience in search and rescue, equitation, jumping, dressage, gymkhana, and is certified in Defensive Tactics.
 He is a Lifetime member of the NRA, works with Florida Wildlife Commission, and a Concealed Firearms Instructor.

 Sharyl Anderson became involved with Cowboy Mounted Shooting in 2008, where she started shooting with SASS and is now a current member of Cowboy Mounted Shooting Association.
-She has reached the rank of Ladies 6, where she holds several State titles from around the Country and has been nationally ranked in the “Top 10 Cowgirl” for the 2014, 2015, 2016, and 2017 years.
-She has been a member of the Lake County Sheriff’s Mounted Unit for the past 8 years and has experience in search and rescue, equitation, jumping, dressage, and gymkhanas.
+She has reached the rank of Senior Ladies 6, where she holds several State titles from around the Country and has been nationally ranked in the “Top 10 Cowgirl” for the 2014, 2015, 2016, and 2017 years.
+She has been a member of the Lake County Sheriff’s Mounted Unit for the 10 plus years and has experience in search and rescue, equitation, jumping, dressage, team ride, and gymkhana.